Pieter Claeissens the Younger: Work

-He painted history paintings, allegories and portraits which continued the Bruges style into the second half of the 16th century.
+Claeissens' work includes history paintings, allegories and portraits which continued the Bruges style into the second half of the 16th century.
 He is known to have collaborated with his father in painting the monumental Resurrection in the cathedral in Bruges, completed in 1585.

 His Allegory of the Peace of the Netherlands in 1577 (Groeningemuseum, Bruges) was painted to mark the inauguration of John of Austria as Governor of the Netherlands.
 In 1584 he made a map of Ostend and a bird’s-eye View of Bruges to replace the original by Pieter Pourbus of 1566, which had become damaged due to its frequent use.
 The Church of Our Lady in Bruges holds an altarpiece by Pieter Claeissins the Younger on the Foundation of S Maria Maggiore in Rome.

 His masterpiece is a triptych In the St. Walburga Church in Bruges, representing Our Lady of the Dry Tree painted in 1606-1608.
 There is also a triptych, an Ecce Homo, by him in the Bruges cathedral.